dkuiava/grapevine-forum-monitoring/README.md

 ## Featured Notebooks
-* [Jupyter Notebook](https://github.com/dkuiava/grapevine-forum-monitoring/blob/master/Sentiment%20Analysis%20By%20Forum%20Topic.ipynb) : Unfortunately, this jupyter notebook is not rendering in the Github ui.
+* [Jupyter Notebook](https://github.com/dkuiava/grapevine-forum-monitoring/blob/master/Sentiment%20Analysis%20By%20Forum%20Topic.ipynb) : Unfortunately, this jupyter notebook is not rendering in the Github UI.
 This is a known problem.
 For now, I'd encourage you to download the notebook and have a look at my process.

 ## Contact
 * Feel free to contact me at dkuiava@gmail.com with questions regarding the project